Getting started with Play 2.x

 You can use Play 2 settings to configure compiler options and configure formatting for route files.
 You can also view and edit a list of default template imports.

-Press Ctrl+Alt+S and from the options on the left select.
+Press Control+Alt+S and from the options on the left select.